amilsil/amilsil.github.io/_posts/2017-11-02-angular-teamcity-octopus-deploy.md

 - configuration
 ---

-Last week I was configurating an end-to-end CI/CD pipeline using *Teamcity*, *Angular/Cli* and *Octopus*.
+Last week I was configuring an end-to-end CI/CD pipeline using *Teamcity*, *Angular/Cli* and *Octopus*.
 Some of the pieces of this puzzle was not straight forward.
 So, in this post I am going to give you an *step-by-step* guide as to how I achieved it.

 ## What Are We Going To Do